discordjs/guide/guide/additional-info/async-await.md

 }
 ```

-you can use that aswell if you use the Arrow function as a event listener function.
+You can use that as well if you use the arrow function as an event listener.

 ```js
 client.on('event', async (first, last) => {